Web-Development-Environments-2022/assignment2-313246365_308547090/README.md

 Extras:
 1. The black monster will cost you -2 lives and -20 score.
 2. The clock will give you extra minute to complete the game.
+3. The Donut will give you 1 extra live to survive.